Back to blog

 Chilled Reds

-Chilled red wines have recently gained popularity as wine lovers seek new and refreshing options for enjoying their favourite varietals.
-Originating from regions with warmer climates, chilled reds are typically fruit-forward and light-bodied, making them perfect for serving at a slightly cooler temperature than traditional room-temperature reds.
-While chilling red wine may seem unconventional to some, it offers a unique and enjoyable way to experience familiar varietals in a new light.
+Chilled red wines have recently gained popularity as wine lovers seek new and refreshing ways to enjoy their favourite varietals.
+Usually from warmer-climate regions, chilled reds are typically fruit-forward and light-bodied, which makes them perfect for serving a little cooler than traditional room-temperature reds.
+Chilling red wine may seem unconventional, but it's a lovely way to experience familiar varietals in a new light.

-One of the reasons chilled reds have become popular is their versatility.
+One reason chilled reds have taken off is their versatility.
 They pair well with a wide range of foods, making them an excellent choice for casual dining, summer barbecues, and outdoor gatherings.

 Perfect Chilled Red Varieties from Our Collection

-French Beaujolais represents the traditional choice for chilled reds.
-Our Château des Jacques Morgon Côte du Py delivers the classic Gamay character with bright fruit and minimal tannins—exactly what made this region famous for chilled red wines.
+French Beaujolais is the traditional choice for chilled reds.
+Our Château des Jacques Morgon Côte du Py delivers classic Gamay character with bright fruit and minimal tannins — exactly what made this region famous for chilled red wine.

-Italian Light Reds offer exciting alternatives.
-The Barbera d'Alba DOC Superiore 2022 provides juicy acidity and cherry flavours that shine when chilled, whilst our Pieropan Valpolicella offers the fresh, easy-drinking style that makes Italian reds so approachable.
+Italian light reds offer exciting alternatives.
+The Barbera d'Alba DOC Superiore 2022 provides juicy acidity and cherry flavours that shine when chilled, while our Pieropan Valpolicella offers the fresh, easy-drinking style that makes Italian reds so approachable.

 Perfect Food Pairings for Chilled Reds

-Summer BBQ Favourites: Chilled reds pair perfectly with grilled foods that aren't too heavy.
+Summer BBQ favourites: Chilled reds pair perfectly with grilled foods that aren't too heavy.
 Try our Akarua Central Otago Pinot Noir with grilled salmon, lamb skewers, or chicken thighs.
-The wine's acidity cuts through the richness whilst the slight chill keeps everything refreshing.
+The wine's acidity cuts through the richness while the slight chill keeps everything refreshing.

-Charcuterie & Light Bites: The Château des Jacques Morgon is perfect with antipasto platters, cured meats, and aged cheeses.
-Serve at 12-14°C to highlight the wine's fruit character whilst complementing the savoury elements.
+Charcuterie & light bites: The Château des Jacques Morgon is perfect with antipasto platters, cured meats, and aged cheeses.
+Serve at 12-14°C to highlight the wine's fruit while complementing the savoury elements.

-Asian-Inspired Dishes: Our Dicey Bannockburn Gamay Noir pairs beautifully with duck pancakes, teriyaki chicken, or pork belly bao.
-The wine's freshness balances rich, umami-heavy flavours perfectly.
+Asian-inspired dishes: Our Dicey Bannockburn Gamay Noir pairs beautifully with duck pancakes, teriyaki chicken, or pork belly bao.
+The wine's freshness balances rich, umami-heavy flavours.

-Casual Entertaining: For relaxed gatherings, try chilled Barbera d'Alba with pizza, pasta with tomato sauce, or Mediterranean-style grilled vegetables.
+Casual entertaining: For relaxed gatherings, try chilled Barbera d'Alba with pizza, tomato-based pasta, or Mediterranean-style grilled vegetables.
 The high acidity in Barbera makes it incredibly food-friendly.

 Serving Tips for Maximum Enjoyment

-Serve these wines at 12-14°C (about 30-45 minutes in the fridge) to maintain their fruit character whilst softening any tannins.
-According to global stats, the trend of chilling red wine is on the rise, especially amongst younger wine drinkers looking for informal and approachable options.
+Serve these wines at 12-14°C (about 30-45 minutes in the fridge) to keep their fruit character while softening any tannins.
+Chilling red wine is a growing trend, especially amongst younger drinkers looking for informal, approachable options.

 Perfect for New Zealand Entertaining

-In New Zealand, the popularity of chilled reds has been steadily increasing, with a growing number of wineries producing lighter red varietals that are well suited for chilling.
-As a nation known for its love of outdoor living and picturesque landscapes, New Zealand has embraced the chilled red trend, with many local wine enthusiasts incorporating chilled reds into their summer entertaining and dining experiences.
+In New Zealand, chilled reds have been steadily growing in popularity, with more wineries producing lighter red varietals well suited to chilling.
+As a nation that loves outdoor living, New Zealand has embraced the trend, with many incorporating chilled reds into their summer entertaining.

 Dicey Gamay Noir

-Our Dicey Bannockburn Gamay Noir represents this local movement perfectly—a Central Otago producer crafting wine specifically designed for New Zealand's outdoor lifestyle.
+Our Dicey Bannockburn Gamay Noir represents this local movement perfectly — a Central Otago producer crafting wine designed for New Zealand's outdoor lifestyle.

 Continue Your Wine Journey

-With its rising popularity globally and in New Zealand, chilled red wine presents an exciting opportunity for wine lovers to explore new expressions of their favourite wines.
-Whether it's a vibrant Amisfield Pinot Noir from Central Otago or our refreshing French Beaujolais, chilled reds offer a delightful and accessible way to enjoy the complexities of red wine more refreshingly and casually.
+With its rising popularity here and overseas, chilled red wine is an exciting way for wine lovers to explore new expressions of their favourites.
+Whether it's a vibrant Amisfield Pinot Noir from Central Otago or our refreshing French Beaujolais, chilled reds offer a delightful, accessible way to enjoy red wine more casually.

 Ready to plan your next wine experience?
-Check out our guide on how much wine you need for entertaining, discover more summer wine pairing ideas, or explore our comprehensive guide to why New Zealand Pinot Noir pairs so beautifully with food.
+See our guide on how much wine you need for entertaining, discover more summer wine pairing ideas, or read about why New Zealand Pinot Noir is so good.

-Ready to explore chilled reds?
-Browse our complete red wine collection or call Laura directly for personalised recommendations based on your taste preferences.
+Browse our complete red wine collection, or call Laura on 021 591 500 for recommendations based on your taste.

-Image of wine glasses clinking with words "share great times with friends"
+Wine glasses clinking with the words 'share great times with friends'